 Debt mediation typically helps you pay off unsecured debts.
 Secured debts, like auto loans and mortgages, are not eligible.
 Here is a list of what kinds of debts are eligible for mediation:

-Debt mediation is required to operate within the required legal framework.
+Debt mediation is required to operate within the prescribed legal framework.
 This is one of the reasons why it’s important to always work with reputable, licensed companies.
 As a borrower, it is also important to be aware of your rights to understand what lenders can and cannot do to recover their money.

 Many lenders use unfair tactics that violate the Fair Debt Collection Practices Act (FDCPA).
 Legally, a lender or debt collection agency cannot: